Past donations to the Millfield Campus

 This is a special facility enjoyed by thousands of people in the audience and performers on the stage.

 The Meyer Theatre was opened in 1995 and is a versatile 500 seat Drama facility which was funded jointly by a range of generous donors and Millfield reserves.
 It is comparable to the very best drama schools in the world with a large and highly versatile multi-form performance space including full technical facilities.
 It has the capability for various stage configurations, allowing productions to be staged front-on, thrust, in the round, and in many other effective and creative ways.
 The theatre is a fantastic and exciting performance space in which every student has the opportunity to perform.

 In addition, there is a large dance studio, as well as five other studio spaces for rehearsals and performances for smaller projects.

 The theatre is also extremely well resourced with a large scene dock for set building and storage, as well as an impressive properties, a gauze screen for projecting images (pictured below) and a costume store.
 To all extents and purposes, the Meyer Theatre is a professional theatre, with professional standards, staging productions of the utmost quality throughout the year.

 Our thanks go to the many donors who provided this exceptional opportunity for Millfield students.

 The Millfield Swim Centre

-This project has influenced the careers of countless pupils and swimmers throughout the South West of England providing a purpose built training and competition venue and will continue to develop County, National, European and World Champions for years to come.
+This project has influenced the careers of countless students and swimmers throughout the South West of England providing a purpose built training and competition venue and will continue to develop County, National, European and World Champions for years to come.